lloydkevin/hugo-wd/content/post/2007-11-21-cakephp-bake-baking-models-controllers-views-cakephp-12.md

 ### Baking Views

-This couldn&#8217;t be simpler:
+This couldn't be simpler:

 > `cake bake view Users`

 Creates views for all the functions created in the Users controller.

-Now you could of course just use the basic _bake_ routine and follow the prompts for every aspect of building, but I&#8217;ve found that this wastes too much time; especially with the controllers and views.
+Now you could of course just use the basic _bake_ routine and follow the prompts for every aspect of building, but I've found that this wastes too much time; especially with the controllers and views.
 You only need to pay attention for the model.

 Bake applications has become priceless for me when trying to do a proof of concept of a new application for a client.